EDWARD (ED) ‘COTTON’ BRYNJOLFSON

 Two decades later, Dalton Phelan – who appears to have been a lifelong bachelor – is still boarding with the same couple in Detroit when he completes his mandatory registration with the United States Army once war broke out after Pearl Harbor in 1941.
 By this time, his employment is listed with the Chrysler Corporation in Wayne, Michigan as a machine operator.

 According to parish records of the former St. Philip Neri Parish in Detroit, Charles Phelan passed away on January 12, 1958.

-He was interred three days later at Mount Olivet Catholic cemetery, a few blocks north from the same neighbourhood where Phelan had lived in Detroit for over three decades.
+He was interred three days later at Mount Olivet Catholic cemetery, located around five miles north from the Jefferson Chalmers neighbourhood where Phelan had lived in Detroit for over three decades.
 He left no next of kin and the only other name associated with his entry in the death register is that Reverend Alfred Ferranato presided over his funeral mass.
 He was buried in an unmarked, pauper’s grave located at section M, tier 8, space 579.

 ‘Dot’ Phelan was inducted into the Cornwall Sports Hall of Fame in 1972.